X-Men: The Last Stand: Franchise

-Spin-offs and prequels
+Spin-off series and prequel series

 In February 2006, Ratner said that X-Men: The Last Stand could be the final X-Men film: "We wanted to make sure the audiences knew that this was a trilogy.
 Even though they weren't made together like Lord of the Rings (2001–2003), this is really closure for the X-Men series. ...
 This is the last stand for sure."

 The next two X-Men films, X-Men Origins: Wolverine (2009) and X-Men: First Class (2011) were prequels that took place before the events of the first X-Men movie.
 The first film set chronologically after X-Men: The Last Stand was The Wolverine (2013), a standalone sequel that depicts Logan heading for Japan to escape the memories of what occurred during X-Men: The Last Stand.
 Jackman and Janssen reprised their roles, while McKellen and Stewart appear in a mid-credits scene.

 X-Men: Days of Future Past, the direct sequel to X-Men: The Last Stand, was released on May 23, 2014, with Jackman, Berry, Stewart, McKellen, Paquin, Page, Ashmore, Cudmore, Grammer, Janssen, and Marsden reprising their respective roles.
 The plot, inspired by the comic book "Days of Future Past" story arc, begins with a dystopian future set years after X-Men: The Last Stand.
-Wolverine's consciousness is sent back in time, to his 1973 body in order to guide the younger Xavier and Magneto into preventing the events that lead to the desolate future.
+Wolverine's consciousness is sent back in time to his 1973 body in order to guide the younger Xavier and Magneto into preventing the events that lead to the desolate future.
 The events of the film end up retroactively changing the continuity of the series, changing some events in films set after X-Men: First Class, resulting in an altered timeline where Jean and Cyclops are still alive.

 Hugh Jackman reprised his role as Logan / Wolverine in X-Men: Apocalypse in a cameo as Weapon X, and starred as the lead in Logan.
 The latter film left the fate of the X-Men in dire straits.

 Marvel Cinematic Universe

-However, after Disney acquired the film rights to the X-Men in 2019, Patrick Stewart returned to the role of Charles Xavier in Marvel Cinematic Universe's 2022 film Doctor Strange in the Multiverse of Madness, and Kelsey Grammer's Hank McCoy / Beast returned in the post-credit scene of 2023's The Marvels.
-Since then Hugh Jackman's Wolverine and Aaron Stanford's Pyro returned along with other characters from the original X-Men trilogy in 2024's Deadpool & Wolverine.
+After Disney acquired the film rights to the X-Men in 2019, Patrick Stewart returned to the role of Charles Xavier in Marvel Cinematic Universe's 2022 film Doctor Strange in the Multiverse of Madness, and Kelsey Grammer's Hank McCoy / Beast returned in the post-credit scene of 2023's The Marvels.
+Since then, Hugh Jackman's Wolverine and Aaron Stanford's Pyro returned along with other characters from the original X-Men trilogy in 2024's Deadpool & Wolverine.
 In March 2025, Marvel Studios announced several actors from across the original X-Men trilogy will be returning to reprise their roles in Avengers: Doomsday (2026), with McKellen, Stewart, Grammer, Marsden and Romjin reprising their roles from this film, being included among the principal cast of the film alongside characters from the MCU.